szabgab/dancer-spa-book-source/manuscript/hello-world-spa.md

 This can be done due to another helper feature of jQuery.
 The "data" passed to the function is the raw string as we received from the server only if we don't get instructions from the server how to treat this data.
 If the server sets the Content-Type of its response to `application/json` then jQuery assumes the returned string is a JSON string and converts it to real JavaScript object before passing it to the callback function.

+The end result is that when you visit the page with a browser that has JavaScript enabled, you will see "Hello Ajax World".

 When the user loads the main pages of this site, the JavaScript (jQuery) code starts running.
 It sends a GET request in the background to the `/api/greeting` address that sets the Content-Type to `application/json` and sends the json string created from the `{ result => 'Ajax' }` hash reference.
 The `encode_json` function is provided by Dancer.